merchantprotocol/documentation/docs/05_Magento_v1/30_Customer_Groups_Manager/05_Manage_Products.md

 ![Customer Groups Manager - Manage Products - Add / Edit Product - Customer Groups](customer-group-product-edit-customer-groups.png)

-The function allows to enable / disable product for the specific customer groups.
+The function allows you to enable / disable a product for the specific customer groups.